jpwilliams/remit/README.md

 # What's Remit?
 A small set of functionality used to create microservices that don't need to be aware of one-another's existence.
 It uses AMQP at its core to manage service discovery-like behaviour without the need to explicitly connect one service to another.

-`remit` is intended to be a small set of functionality used to create simple microservices that don't need to be aware of one-another's existence.

-It uses _RabbitMQ_ at its core to manage service discovery-like behaviour without the need to explicitly connect one service to another.

 # Contents

 * [Simple usage](#simple-usage)